Code-Institute-Submissions/JUST-GYM/README.md

 ---
 ### **SCOPE**

-* The scope of the Just Gym website is to provide both potential clients and existing clients with necessary information which could potentially lead to a new member and/or providing quality information which overall makes the user happy.
+* The scope of the Just Gym website is to provide both potential clients and existing clients with the necessary information which could potentially lead to a new member and/or providing quality information which overall makes the user happy.

 ---
 ### **STRUCTURE**

-* Each page will have an identicle Header and Hooter located at the top and bottom of the screens respectively.
+* Each page will have an identical Header and Hooter located at the top and bottom of the screens respectively.
 There are six pages in total and they are the Home page, About page, Gallery page, Classes page, Contact page and Join page.
-It's a general rule that each page has at least a top banner and a middle banner which contain titles, images, and text.
-The only acception is that of the Gallery page which just flows from top to bottom with high resolution images.
+It's a general rule that each page has at least a top banner and a middle banner which contains titles, images, and text.
+The only exception is that of the Gallery page which just flows from top to bottom with high-resolution images.

 ---
 ### **SKELETON**